PX4/PX4-Autopilot/nuttx/configs/c5471evm/README.txt

 	CONFIG_ROM_VECTORS - should be defined for the C5471 because the interrupt vectors are in ROM

-	CONFIG_DRAM_END - the size of installed DRAM.
-Unique to c5471

 	CONFIG_ARCH_LEDS - Use LEDs to show state.
 Unique to boards that have LEDs